F041/Gente_strana_App/README.md

 ### Customizing the App (For Developers)

 if you fork this, you'd need to edit some strings in ```res/values/strings``` and ```res/values-en/strings```, like the appname.
 And of course you'd need your own Firebase instance on google.
 Tham means also spitting blood with Firestore Database rules.
+This repo doesn't come with Firebase Functions, that help, for example, to manage notifications.

 ### Disclaimer